 How do I help my old dog with stiffness?

 Try a joint supplement

 If your senior dog is experiencing stiff joints, a Green Lipped Mussel and Glucosamine joint supplement can help them to move more freely.
-YuMOVE Dog – our proven triple-action joint supplement for dogs who are stiff or getting older – soothes stiffness, supports long-term joint health and promotes mobility.
-Or YuMOVE Plus is our joint supplement for older dogs or those with more severe stiffness.
+YuMOVE Joint Supplements for Senior Dogs – our proven triple-action joint supplement for dogs who are stiff or getting older – soothes stiffness, supports long-term joint health and promotes mobility.
+Or YuMOVE Joint Care Plus is our joint supplement for older dogs or those with more severe stiffness.

-The good news is YuMOVE is proven to work in just 6 weeks*, thanks to ingredients like the world’s top strength, cold-extracted ActivEase™ Green Lipped Mussel and Glucosamine.
+The good news is YuMOVE's joint supplements are proven to help get a more active dog in just 6 weeks*, thanks to ingredients like our ActivEase™ Green Lipped Mussel and Glucosamine.
 So you'll be seeing results real soon.

 If you’re worried about your old dog getting stiff, speak to your vet for more support.

 How do I help my dog if he gets tired on walks?

 There are some great doggie ‘strollers’ and ‘prams’ on the market these days, including ones suitable for larger breeds.
 Introduce the pram slowly and patiently with treats, and soon enough your oldie will be able to join you on longer walks again.
 Some can even attach to your bike!